Natural kinds in the affective sciences.

 Philosophy of Mind, Metaphysics, Philosophy of Psychology, Ancient Philosophy

 I am interested in the role played by natural kinds in the various forms of scientific study of emotion (the affective sciences).
 The question of whether emotion is a natural kind is not new in the philosophy of emotion, however, there is no agreement as to what the natural kinds investigated within the affective sciences might be.
 The dominant, albeit implicit, view within both cognitive psychology and the neurosciences is that some subset of the discrete emotions recognised within folk-psychology (for example fear, joy and anger) are natural kinds.
 A more radical view would hold that there are in fact no natural kinds to be found within the affective sciences.
 Given a popular account of the relation between natural kinds and scientific enquiry, such a view would amount to scepticism about the legitimacy of much affective science itself.

-"Natural kinds in the affective sciences".Presentation at theAnnual conference of the European Philosophical Society for the Study of Emotions”.
+"Natural kinds in the affective sciences".Presentation at theAnnual conference of the European Philosophical Society for the Study of Emotions.
 University of Athens, June 2016.

 "On the Phenomenology of Artificial emotion".
-Presentation at the “Annual conference of the European Philosophical Society for the Study of Emotions”.
-University of Talinn, forthcoming - June 2018.
+Presentation at the Annual conference of the European Philosophical Society for the Study of Emotions.
+University of Talinn, June 2018.

-"The possibility of artificial phenomenology”.
-Presentation at the “4th Conference on Traditions and Perspectives of the Phenomenological Movement in Central and Eastern Europe: The Phenomenology of Emotion”.
+"The possibility of artificial phenomenology" Presentation at the 4th Conference on Traditions and Perspectives of the Phenomenological Movement in Central and Eastern Europe: The Phenomenology of Emotion.
 Vytautas Magnus University - forthcoming October 2018.